Vinson Court

 The Vinson Court refers to the Supreme Court of the United States from 1946 to 1953, when Fred M. Vinson served as Chief Justice of the United States.
 Vinson succeeded Harlan F. Stone as Chief Justice after the latter's death, and Vinson served as Chief Justice until his death, at which point Earl Warren was nominated and confirmed to succeed Vinson.

 The court presided over the country during the start of the Cold War and the Korean War.
 The court's decisions reflected the continuing ideological battle between the judicial restraint of Justice Felix Frankfurter and the civil rights activism of Justices William O. Douglas and Hugo Black.
-Frankfurter's more conservative views prevailed during the Vinson Court, but many of the dissents written during the Vinson Court would lay the groundwork for the major rulings during the succeeding Warren Court.
+Frankfurter's more conservative views prevailed during Vinson's tenure, but many of the dissents written during the Vinson Court would lay the groundwork for the major rulings during the succeeding Warren Court.

 Membership

 The Vinson Court began in 1946, when U.S. Secretary of the Treasury Fred M. Vinson was confirmed to replace Harlan F. Stone as Chief Justice.
 Vinson was appointed by President Harry Truman, who had also appointed Harold Hitz Burton to the court in 1945.

-At the beginning of the Vinson Court, the court consisted of Vinson, Burton, and seven Franklin D. Roosevelt's appointees: Hugo Black, Stanley Forman Reed, Felix Frankfurter, William O. Douglas, Frank Murphy, Robert H. Jackson, and Wiley Rutledge.
-Rutledge and Murphy both died in 1949, prompting Truman to appoint Tom C. Clark and Sherman Minton to the bench.
+At the beginning of the Vinson Court, the court consisted of Vinson, Burton, and seven of Franklin D. Roosevelt's appointees: Hugo Black, Stanley Forman Reed, Felix Frankfurter, William O. Douglas, Frank Murphy, Robert H. Jackson, and Wiley Rutledge.
+Rutledge and Murphy died in 1949, prompting Truman to appoint Tom C. Clark and Sherman Minton to the bench.
 Vinson died in September, 1953.
 President Dwight Eisenhower appointed Earl Warren as Vinson's successor by means of a recess appointment.